Graduate Rules and Procedures (Revised September 2012)

 VII.
 Dissertation Proposal:

-In the fall of the 4th and 5th years, students writing their theses will participate in a workshop that will take the format of a works-in-progress presentation, oriented by a department faculty member.
+In the fall of the 4th and 5th years, students writing their theses may participate in an informal series of meetings with faculty members to discuss aspects of dissertation research, writing, and structure.

 IX.
 The Language of the Dissertation: